microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

       ![](images/GUID-E19A7964-8190-4C53-8BBA-6370A19C9829-low.png)

-3. The application scans the area for Bluetooth devices within a range.
-By default, the device should appear as "RNBD451_xxxx".
+3. The application scans the area for Bluetooth devices within range.
+By default, the device should appears as "RNBD451_xxxx".
 Look for the "RNBD" device under scanned list.

     <br />